cleavr/cleaverdocs/content/guides/ssh-server.md

 video: ''
 ---

-The most common way to access your server is by ssh.
+The most common way to access your server is by SSH.
+Cleavr instills the private / public key method for SSH and password authentication is disabled to enhance server security.

 <base-info>
 If you're a Mac user, SSH access is straightforward.
 Windows users, view the guide on accessing via PuTTY.